ashutoshmjain/gita/src/ananta.md

 >
 > I am Death that seizeth all, and the source of all, that is to be.
 Among females, I am Fame, Fortune, Speech, Memory, Intelligence, Constancy, Forgiveness.
 Of the Sama hymns, I am the Vrihat-sama and Gayatri among mantras.
 Of the months, I am Margasirsha, of the seasons (I am) that which is productive of flowers.[245]
 >
 > I am the game of dice of them that cheat, and the splendour of those that are splendid.
 I am Victory, I am Exertion, I am the goodness of the good.
 I am Vasudeva among the Vrishnis, I am Dhananjaya among the sons of Pandu.
 I am even Vyasa among the ascetics, and Usanas among seers.
-I am the Rod of those that chastise, I am the Policy of those that seek victory.
+I am the rod of those that chastise, I am the Policy of those that seek victory.
 I am silence among those that are secret.
 I am the Knowledge of those that are possessed of Knowledge.
 That which is the Seed of all things, I am that, O Arjuna.
 There is nothing mobile or immobile, which can exist without me.
 There is no end, O chastiser of foes, of my divine perfections.
+>
-This recital of the extent of (those) perfections hath been uttered by me by way (only) of instancing them.
+> This recital of the extent of (those) perfections hath been uttered by me by way (only) of instancing them.
 Whatever of exalted things (there is) or glorious, or strong, understand thou that everything is born of a portion of my energy.

 Thus the "stories" of `Hari` (`Hari Katha`) are the stories of creative accomplishments.
 From manifestation of a coherent book by a solo writer, to millions of us working together to write Wikipedia —  they signify the upwards trajectory of cognition.
 Be it the primordial force that instantiated our universe, or the tiny innovations within our realm — from the "wheel" to our  first car(t), or the first flight in open skies,  or the fist light bulb.
 Or the operating systems, the internet , or the virtual worlds — anything that takes us to higher orbit of consciousness .
 These stories are endless, because such manifestations are infinite.

-It doesn't really matter if the story is put in factual format with unassuming experimental data, or it is a flight of fancy with dragons or zombies; as long as the narrative targets active upwards progression, it is self consuming and self sustaining.
+It doesn't really matter if the story is put in factual format with unassuming experimental data as in scientific papers, or it is a flight of fancy with dragons or zombies; as long as the narrative targets active upwards progression, it is self consuming and self sustaining.
 And telling such stories is inspiring as much as listening to them.

 -----

 Once I understood, what `Hari` stands for, it was easy to comprehend that his stories are endless.
-Our senses are designed to perceive the manifested — be it an incarnation or a breakthrough idea.
+Our senses are designed to perceive the manifested excellence — be it an incarnation or a breakthrough idea.
 We are good at telling stories of the things that we could see, touch or feel :-)  But how do we map our heads to the idea of underlying infinite perpetual force — `Hari Ananta`?
 Is it even possible to imagine `Hari` in our limited sensory reality?

 To clarify my claim above , understanding  "what `Hari` stands for" , didn't mean I know `Hari`!
 I only understood that `Hari` is something that progressively takes our consciousness to higher levels.
 I have no clue what it is and how it does such an immense task.
 For example just because I know it is the code that runs my desktop ; doesn't mean I know coding!

 Knowing `Hari`, however,  is a chase that we must undertake for the exercise is NOT worthless.
 In fact, it is the most rewarding quest even though we know that the object of our quest is beyond our sensory perception — definitely beyond our reductive minds.
-Why? — you may ask.
-You may say — trying to find something that is beyond our realm is quite futile.
+Why ? — you may ask.
 And the answer is simple — knowing `Hari` is knowing "who we are"!
 Because, we are, after all, a superior emergence of consciousness.
 And the amazing thing is, as we progress in this quest, the "perfections" reveal themselves.
 The idea is equally applicable whether we take a spiritual or a scientific route to this discovery.
 They both lead to the same conclusions and the path for each is pretty similar.
 Gita calls this path "Karm Yoga".

 As a first step, `Hari` is obviously not one unique person.
 One that may incarnate in millions of ways, is obviously not ONE  perceivable God.
 Narratives may over-glorify the persona, but the intent is always on the fundamental aspect of nature.
 The underlying force that removes illusions is `Hari`.
 It is the force that separates 'unreal' from 'real', from "random unformed" to "perfectly organized".
 Even `Krsna` told `Arjuna` to focus on this underlying force.
 He said

 > Or rather, what hast thou to do, by knowing all this in detail (about my perfections), O Arjuna?
 Supporting this entire universe with only a portion (of myself), I stand.[246]"

-So my quest now boiled down to finding something "infinite" ( `Hari Ananta`)  and something that holds my entire universe with a portion of its strength (`Gita`).
+So my quest now boiled down to a simple question — finding something "infinite" ( `Hari Ananta`)  and something that holds my entire universe with a portion of its strength (`Gita`).
+That is quite an ask !
 What could that be !

+Turned out my quest is no different from the deepest scientific minds.
+From Dirac to Feynman, From Einstein to Hawking — all of them were searching the same underlying truth — theory of everything. `Bhagvad Gita` puts this idea very elegantly.
+It says — knowing me is the knowledge, knowing the ways I (this knowledge) work is science.

+Let's take the later first - How this knowledge works !

 ---